 This Information Circular is not a statutory prospectus.
-PHLX members and member organizations should consult the Funds' prospectus and/or the Funds' website for relevant information.
+NASDAQ members, BX members and PHLX members and member organizations should consult the Funds' prospectus and/or the Funds' website for relevant information.

 Inquiries regarding this Information Circular should be directed to: